A version of this article originally appeared on VICE Canada.

 It can sometimes be difficult to trace the origins of anti-MRA activism since many individuals operate anonymously to protect themselves from the inevitable harassment that comes with criticizing the movement.

-VICE spoke to the Toronto woman, Emma R (a pseudonym), who was responsible for mobilizing the largest response against CAFE's 2015 inclusion bid.
+VICE spoke to a Toronto woman who goes by the pseudonym Emma R and was responsible for mobilizing the largest response against CAFE's 2015 inclusion bid.
 It all began when she started a Facebook event urging people to speak up after realizing that there was a very real possibility CAFE could be permitted to march in this year's Pride parade.